Karlovy Vary Film Festival welcomes Johnny Depp

-Not everyone is thrilled that the red carpet is being rolled out for the US actor.
-At the festival he presented his film “Crock of Gold” (for example: Goldkrug) about the Irish musician Shane MacGowan.

-Karlovy Vary – Hollywood actor Johnny Depp has arrived in the Czech Republic for the Karlovy Vary Film Festival.
-The star of films such as “Charlie and the Chocolate Factory” and “Pirates of the Caribbean” was greeted by numerous fans late on Thursday evening at the airport and in front of his hotel.
+Karlsbad (AP) – Hollywood actor Johnny Depp has arrived at the Karlsbad Film Festival in the Czech Republic.
+The star of films such as “Charlie and the Chocolate Factory” and “Pirates of the Caribbean” was greeted by numerous fans late Thursday evening at the airport and in front of his hotel.

 In Karlovy Vary, Depp does not accept any distinction, as is usually the case with high-ranking guests.
 His ex-wife Amber Heard had alleged domestic violence against the actor.
 Women’s rights groups were disappointed that Depp is rolling out the red carpet in Europe.
 The festival president Jiri Bartoska rejected the criticism on the station CT: “That someone does not get married, that happens.”
 Depp is a “real star among all stars”.